Acosix/alfresco-simple-content-stores/README.md

 - "Selector Property" content store which routes content to different backing content stores based on the value of a specific single-valued text property (similar to Enterprise store selector aspect store but configurable for any property)
 - deduplicating content store which uses hash / message digest mechanism to construct content URLs and ensure that stored content is unique (no two files in storage a binary identical)
 - "better" file content store allowing use of custom store protocols to better differentiate content via URLs and support better orphan handling in routing stores
+- site-aware routing content store - content store which routes content to different backing content stores based on the name or preset of the site a content is located it
-- site-aware, multi-directory file content store - an extension of the "better" file content store - allowing different directories to be used to separately store site content without complex selector / routing setups based on either site name or site preset
+- site-aware, multi-directory file content store - an extension of the "better" file content store - allowing different directories to be used to separately store site content based on either site name or site preset
 - compressing content store supporting transparent (de)compressing

 The following store types are planned at this time:
 - content stores to store / retrieve content from remote locations (not file-based, e.g. S3 or arbitrary HTTP)
 - container stores which (asynchronously) combines content files into an aggregate (to reduce file handles / optimize compression)
+- tenant-aware, multi-directory file content store as well as tenant-aware routing content store

 ### Content Store configuration without messing with Spring XML / beans
 Setting up a custom content store configuration in standard Alfresco requires writing Spring bean definitions in XML, understanding where to place configuration files and handling references to other content stores defined in either Alfresco or 3rd-party addon module Spring files.
 This can be very daunting for users / administrators new to Alfresco, and is unneccessarily complex / error-prone given how simple some other configurations in Alfresco can be.